B3ND1X/air-script/README.md

 * To install see releases and install the latest release of air-script.deb

-*Please note: this is a pre-release and might have issues*
+*Please note: this is a pre-release and might have issues it is not reccomended to install.*

 ## HOW TO RUN: